-• Auxiliary revenues
+Auxiliary revenues

-Projected at \$56 million or 6% of the overall budget.
+Projected at \$60 million or 6% of the overall budget.
 Auxiliary revenues come primarily from student housing.
-It also includes athletics, parking, and other rent revenues.
+They also include athletics, parking, and other rent revenues.
 This money is collected and spent within collecting units and cannot be used for other purposes.